zvada/technology/docs/release/acceptance-testing.md

 To test a fresh installation:

 1. Spin up two VM's and set up the EPEL/OSG repos on both of them.
 2. Choose one of the VM's, it will be the server VM.
+The hostname of this machine will be referenced below as the `<SERVER HOSTNAME>`
     Consult these [instructions](https://www.opensciencegrid.org/docs/other/gsissh/) to set up the server.
 3. From the other VM (client):
     1. Install the necessary packages: